 - 1. Select and implement interventions and responses that maintain the continuity of the student's instruction or are least disruptive. - 2.
 Consider the use of interventions from prior levels & multiple categories. - 3.
 Review and consider a student's IEP or IAP (504 Plan) prior to implementing interventions and responses. - 4.
 Communicate with parents/guardians/caregivers about the behaviors and interventions and document them in the Parent/Student Contact Log. - 5.
-Document behavior in the student information system.
+Document behavior in the student information system. - 6.
+For substance abuse related offenses, the student's Parent or guardian is responsible for enrolling and verifying the student's participation in a district approved substance abuse program (which would allow the student to participate in the program and attend school concurrently).
+(Repeated offenses may escalate interventions and responses to the next level)

-Skills-Based Supports Restorative Practices School Staff Supports Individual coaching by licensed support staff (may be an outside resource) Pre-conference planning with student · Formal Family/Group Restorative Conference may be as part of a move to a new setting · Re-entry Restorative Circle (when returning from suspension) · Restitution for harm caused Referral to district partner counseling/social work agency Reassignment to Wellness Center

-Optional Administrative Actions That May Result in Removal from Instruction
+Skills-Based Supports Restorative e Practices School Staff Supports Individual coaching by licensed support staff (may be an outside resource) Pre-conference planning with student Formal Family/Group Restorative Conference may be as part of a move to a new setting Re-entry Restorative Circle (when returning from suspension) Restitution for harm caused Referral to district partner counseling/social work agency Reassignment to Wellness Center Optional A Optional Administrative Actions That May Result in Removal from Instruction PreK-2nd Grade · 3-5 days · 1-3 da d-5th Grade ays OSS 6th-8th Grade · 3-5 days OSS 9th-12th Grade · 6-10 days OSS